Bélizaire and the Frey Children

 The Frey family experienced financial difficulties during a recession.
 According to one family story, Frédéric Frey became angry with Bélizaire, sold him, and had him painted out of the portrait.
+Technical examination of the painting, however, indicates that he was painted out long after Frey's death.
 Records show that Bélizaire was sold in 1841, when he was about nineteen, to pay off the Frey family’s debts, though the Frey family bought him back soon afterwards.
 Frédéric Frey died in 1851.
 Following Frédéric Frey’s death, his businesses went bankrupt.
 His widow, Marie Colette Coralie Favre D'aunoy Frey, later sold Bélizaire for $1,200 to sugar planter Lézin Becnel in 1857 to be enslaved on the Evergreen Plantation.
-Bélizaire‘s mother, Sallie, was also sold at the same time to be enslaved on the Evergreen Plantation.
-Bélizaire worked there as a cook and domestic servant.
+Bélizaire‘s mother, Sallie, who was a cook, was also sold to the Evergreen Plantation at this time.
+Bélizaire worked there as an enslaved domestic servant.
 Records show that Bélizaire was sold at least three times, but survived to be emancipated at the end of the American Civil War.
-The last known record of him appears in the 1865 records of the Freedmen's Bureau in New Orleans.
+The last known record of him appears in the 1865 records of the Freedmen's Bureau in New Orleans, a discovery made by retired geneologist Katherine Flynn.
 He was 37 years old at the time.
 The painting is the only known image that exists of one of the 400 persons who were enslaved at the Evergreen Plantation.